 What kind of software will you develop?

 The type of software that you're building will inevitably impact how you calculate the ROI as different types of software have different goals, costs, and benefits.
-In this article, we cover Business Process Software vs. Commercial Software / SAAS.
+In this article, we cover Operational Software vs. Commercial Software / SAAS.

 These software projects are created to improve internal business processes and optimize workflow for your team.
 Start by listing all areas where you think you can capture revenue, lower expenses, or improve customer service with this software.
 Every business has unique workflows, so the following software ROI calculator points are used to get you thinking about what you stand to gain:

-• Calculate your risks associated with anticipate or avoid problems sooner.
-What value does decreased risk or process standardization provide your company?
+- Calculate your risks associated with anticipating problems sooner or catching problems altogether .
+What value does decreased risk or process standardization/checks and balances provide your company?

-• Calculate how your improved customer experience will generate customer retention and renewals.
+- Calculate how your improved customer experience will generate customer retention and renewals.
+Often this looks like reporting the value you provide customers in a pleasing way.

 Software ROI will be measured by a combination of these factors: